sjtuytc/UnboundedNeRFPytorch/README.md

     year      = {2022},
     pages     = {8248-8258}
 }

+@inproceedings{turki2022mega,
+  title={Mega-NeRF: Scalable Construction of Large-Scale NeRFs for Virtual Fly-Throughs}, author={Turki, Haithem and Ramanan, Deva and Satyanarayanan, Mahadev}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={12922--12931}, year={2022}
+}
 ```

-We refer to the code and data from [DVGO](https://github.com/sunset1995/DirectVoxGO) and [SVOX2](https://github.com/sxyu/svox2), thanks for their great work!
+We refer to the code and data from [DVGO](https://github.com/sunset1995/DirectVoxGO), [Mega-NeRF](https://github.com/cmusatyalab/mega-nerf), and [SVOX2](https://github.com/sxyu/svox2), thanks for their great work!
 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):